 - 1. Calling specifications and Levels of Difficulty for Required Elements (Novice, Junior, Senior) - 2.
 Marking guide for Grades of Execution of Required Elements (Novice, Junior, Senior) - 3.
-Marking guide for Components for Rhythm Dance (Junior, Senior) and Free Dance (Novice, Junior, Senior) - 4.
-Deduction Chart Who is Responsible Rhythm Dance and Free Dance (Junior, Senior) - 5.
+Marking guide for Components for Short Rhythm Dance (Junior, Senior) and Free Dance (Novice, Junior, Senior) - 4.
+Deduction Chart Who is Responsible Short Rhythm Dance and Free Dance (Junior, Senior) - 5.
 Marking guide for Components for Pattern Dances (Novice, Junior, Senior) - 6.
 Explanation of Symbols on the Judges Details Per Skater (Novice, Junior, Senior) - 7.
-Scales of Values for Sequences/Sections of Pattern Dances and Required Elements: see separate ISU Communication 2167 - 8.
-Pattern Dance and Pattern Dance Elements for 2018-2019 (all levels) - II.
+Scales of Values for Sequences/Sections of Pattern Dances and Required Elements: see separate ISU Communication to be published shortly - II.
 Correction to Key Points for Tango Romantica - III.
-Rhythm Dance rhythms for 2019/2020 (Junior, Senior)
+Short Rhythm Dance (Rhythm pending Congress 2018 decision) rhythms for 2019/2020 (Junior, Senior)

-Updates to the Novice requirements, valid as of July 1st, 2018, published in Novice Communication 2172
+Updates to the Novice requirements, valid as of July 1st, 2018, will be published in a subsequent Novice Communication

-Tubbergen, July 31, 2018 Lausanne, Jan Dijkema, President
+Tubbergen, May 18, 2018 Lausanne, Jan Dijkema, President